axiomgaming/lostark_theory/README.md

 1. **Demonic Impulse**: The Composure effect does not activate when Demonize ends.
 Upon Demonize, Demonic Skill Cooldown is reset, and Crit Rate (+0/15/30%) while Demonic Mode is active.
 2. **Perfect Suppression**: Normal Skill Damage (+20/25/30%).
 Shadowburst Meter +50% for all skills.
 Disables Demonize.

+### Specialist

+#### Artist
+1. **Full Bloom**: When casting Sunrise, the energy spreads to recover HP of Party Members within 24m of the Artist and Sun Marble.
+It recovers up to (7/11/15%) of the Artist's Max HP.
+2. **Recurrence**: Upon using Moonfall or Sunrise, gain an effect that increases the Artist's Crit Rate by (6/9/12%) and Crit Damage by (20/30/40%) for 60s.

 ---

 ## Engraving Drop Rates